microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetVersion.md

 # Get-WinGetVersion

 ## SYNOPSIS
-Get the installed version of WinGet.
+Gets the installed version of WinGet.

 ## SYNTAX